corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 {{< note >}}
-This serves a similar purpose to the *minimumPlatformVersion* within the network parameters and also within the Identity Manager service configuration.
+This serves a similar purpose to the *minimumPlatformVersion* within the network parameters and also within the Identity Manager Service configuration.
 Publishing of the node info is the second step to joining the network, after obtaining a certificate from the Identity Manager, so this option provides another gate of security and peace of mind to the network operator.